Artificial-Intelligence-Research-Center/M4/README_EN.md

 ## Exp1: Performance of baseline models

-In Exp1, we compare the performance of models with Pipeline 1 and Pipeline 2 across 6 datasets.
+In Exp1, we compare the performance of Natural Image pre-trained models and RETFound DAP models across 6 datasets.

 Models without adaptation include:
 - Dinov2